Understanding the 5 Types of Construction Project Costs

 While unforeseen costs can’t be eliminated entirely, there are strategies to reduce their impact:

-• Contingency Planning: Set aside a contingency fund as part of the budget to cushion against unexpected expenses.
+• Contingency Planning: Set aside a contingency fund within the budget to buffer against unexpected costs from material price fluctuations, labor availability issues, or scope changes.

 • Thorough Site Investigation: Conduct comprehensive site investigations to detect potential hidden problems.

-• Regular Communication: Foster open communication with the team to quickly address any unforeseen changes or needs.
+• Regular Communication: Foster open communication with the team and external stakeholders to quickly address any unforeseen changes or needs.

 • Adaptive Management: Be flexible and ready to adapt to changes without compromising the project’s integrity.